SHACL

 SHACL models are defined in terms of constraints on the content, structure and meaning of a graph.
 SHACL is a highly expressive language.
 Among others, it includes features to express conditions that constrain the number of values that a property may have, the type of such values, numeric ranges, string matching patterns, and logical combinations of such constraints.
 SHACL also includes an extension mechanism to express more complex conditions in languages such as SPARQL and JavaScript.
 SHACL Rules add inferencing capabilities to SHACL, allowing users to define what new statements can be inferred from existing (asserted) statements.

-The growing adoption of SHACL may influence the future of linked data.

 Terminology

 SHACL lets its users describe shapes of data, targeting where a specific shape applies.

-Property Shapes
+Property shapes

 A property shape describes characteristics of graph nodes that can be reached via a specific path.
 A path can be a single predicate (property) or a chain of predicates.
 A property shape must always specify a path.
 This is done by using sh:path predicate.

 One can think of property shapes that use simple paths as describing values of certain properties e.g., values of an age property or values of a works for property.

 Complex paths can specify a combination of different predicates in a chain, including the inverse direction, alternative predicates and transitive chains.

 Property shapes can be defined as part of a node shape.
 In this case, a node shape points to property shapes using sh:property predicate.
 Property shapes can also be "stand-alone" i.e., completely independent from any node shapes.